beginner-corp/docs.begin.com/src/shared/docs/en/function-config/config.md

 ## Overview

-The function-config file (`.arc-config`) inside of an individual HTTP function directory allows you to change and modulate the settings of your function to fit your use case.
+The function-config file (`.arc-config`) is a file found inside an individual HTTP function directory that allows you to change and modulate your function's settings to fit your use case.

 ### Provisioning new function config